Freebird Airlines: Freebird Airlines Europe

+Freebird Airlines Europe (IATA: MI, ICAO: FHM, callsign: EUROBIRD) is a Malta-based charter airline and a subsidiary of Freebird Airlines.
+The airline operates charter flights across popular leisure destinations within Europe and serves as the European extension of its parent company.

-Freebird Airlines Europe (FHM) commenced operations in Europe on 20 February 2019, after receiving its operating license (EASA AOC) from the Malta Civil Aviation Directorate (TM CAD).
+Freebird Airlines Europe was established in 2018 in Malta by Freebird Airlines and commenced operations on 20 February 2019 after receiving its European Union Aviation Safety Agency (EASA) Air Operator Certificate (AOC) from the Malta Civil Aviation Directorate (TM-CAD).

-Freebird Airlines Europe operates a fleet of Airbus A320 aircraft registered in Malta and focuses on connecting popular leisure destinations across the continent.
-Freebird Airlines Europe complements the operations of its parent company by expanding the airline's presence within the European Union aviation market.
+The airline operates a fleet of Malta-registered Airbus A320 aircraft and focuses on connecting major European holiday destinations.
+Freebird Airlines Europe complements the operations of its parent company by expanding Freebird’s presence within the EU aviation market.

 Fleet

-As of August 2025, Freebird Airlines operates the following aircraft: